 Staying in an eco-friendly or sustainable hotel may be preferred if you’re looking to reduce your environmental impact while on vacation.

-Eco-friendly and sustainable hotels often offer a range of amenities and services that cater to environmentally conscious travelers, such as locally sourced food and recycled materials used in construction and decor.
+Eco-friendly and sustainable hotels often offer a range of amenities and services that cater to environmentally conscious travellers, such as locally sourced food and recycled materials used in construction and decor.

 Ocean Park Inn